-Island hopping in the central Philippines: The Western and Central Visayas islands of Panay and Negros.
+I had left Boracay and went on an island hopping tour of the central Philippines.
+First off were the Western and Central Visayas islands of Panay and Negros.

 Monday 15.4.1985, Boracay – Iloilo